pfadler/dmftPackages/README.md

  3. The attribute names follow the directory structure.
 The attribute names are also case-insensitive equal to `pname`.

- 4. The w2dynamics program is hosted on a private repository but to compute the NAR hash for downloading the prebuilt binaries you need the source code, so unless you have access to the source you can neither download binaries nor build it yourself.

- 5. All packages that have checks have their checks run when building to ensure the correctness of the resulting binaries.
+ 4. All packages that have checks have their checks run when building to ensure the correctness of the resulting binaries.

- 6. There is also an overlay in case you want to install these packages in your local or global environment, e.g. on NixOS.
+ 5. There is also an overlay in case you want to install these packages in your local or global environment, e.g. on NixOS.

 ## Known issues / TODO